Disaster Recovery Planning

 Service Providers: Critical business applications and platforms such as Office 365, Salesforce, AWS, NetSuite, etc., should be restored in an order that aligns with business continuity needs.

+By defining this hierarchy, your organization can make informed decisions on where to invest in automation to provide the fastest RTO.
 The goal is to minimize downtime and its impact on operations, which requires not just rapid recovery, but a recovery that is aligned with the operational priorities of your business.

 Recovery Time Objective (RTO) is the maximum acceptable length of time that your system can be down.
 It’s about more than just getting back online but doing so in a way that your business operations aren’t severely impacted.